Books to Celebrate Disability Pride Month

 Films for Disability Pride Month from Kanopy.
 Image features disability pride flag and related icons.Check out Kanopy's Films for Disability Pride Month.
 You can stream them and thousands of other documentaries, classics and independent films for FREE with your Jacksonville Public Library card!
 Note: There is a limit of six play credits per person, per month, which resets on the first of each month.

-Watch on your computer, download the mobile app or stream directly to Amazon Fire TV, Android TV, Apple TV and Airplay, Roku, Chromecast and Samsung TV.
+Watch on your computer, download the app or stream directly to Amazon Fire TV, Android TV, Apple TV/Airplay, Roku, Chromecast and Samsung TV.

 Talking Books